How to Spend ONE DAY in Kyoto: 1 Day Kyoto Itinerary

 I’ve visited Kyoto 3 times now, and I can never get over how magical this city is.
 It has a perfect blend of modern city attractions as well as endless cultural landmarks to visit.
 In fact, Kyoto has 17 UNESCO World Heritage sites, more than almost any other city!

 While I encourage you to consider spending a few days here, you can still see a lot of the city with a well planned 1 day Kyoto itinerary.
-From peaceful shrines to delicious cuisine, my in depth guide will take you to Kyoto’s most important landmarks and extraordinary experiences.
+Emphasis on well planned, because you NEED to be strategic with your time.
+Now, my in depth guide will take you to Kyoto’s most important landmarks and extraordinary experiences, so that even though 1 day may not be enough, it will still be the best 1 day in Kyoto you could've imagined.
 Let’s start our full day in this incredible city.

 Don't Miss My Top Choice!